 The programme consists of a group session that covers educational topics around addiction which are based on a health package that also seeks to address the legal implications surrounding drugs.
 The groups are mixed gender as well as a mixed level of service users as it provides a good dynamic for learning and experiences.
 Also, the programme is only for those over 18 however, a similar scheme is available for young people aged 10-17 known as the Youth Alcohol and Drug Diversion Scheme (YADD).
 This is delivered by the local Youth Offending Services as well as drug services and instead involves a one-to-one session.

 A pioneering model

-Charlotte perceives this programme to be innovative as it is a “pioneering health intervention embedded” within the criminal justice system, especially with the police.
-“It is a new approach to policing in that it has changed [the] thinking to look at…root causes and give opportunity to change before criminalising” individuals.
-She also said that their model has been recognised by other forces who are exploring how to implement it in their own areas.
+Charlotte perceives this programme to be innovative as it is a “pioneering health intervention embedded” within the criminal justice system and provides “a new approach to policing”.
+As a result, the model has been recognised by other forces who are exploring how to implement it within their areas.